aimeeschwab-mccoy/aimeeschwab-mccoy/README.md

 You can find me...

 - Twitter: @AimeeSMcCoy
-- Email: aimeeschwab-mccoy <AT> creighton ⚫️ edu
+- Email: aimeeschwabmccoy <AT> gmail ⚫️ edu